ABRSM Performance Diplomas LRSM FRSM ARSM

 The ARSM was introduced in 2016, at which point ABRSM’s Penny Milsom told me in an interview:

 The exam comprises a 30 minute performance, either delivered live at an ABRSM exam centre or submitted as a video recording.
-The programme must include at least 20 minutes music from the current ARSM syllabus, and up to 10 minutes of own-choice repertoire at around Grade 8 level.
+The programme must include at least 20 minutes of music from the current ARSM syllabus, and up to 10 minutes of own-choice repertoire at around Grade 8 level.

 At the time of its introduction, it was distinguished from the well-established DipABRSM first diploma as follows:

-Many will understandably be aggrieved to see the value of their DipABRSM qualification evaporate as the much easier ARSM takes its place.
+Judging from the responses I have seen across the profession, this change has damaged ABRSM’s reputation.
+And it is easy to understand the anger of those aggrieved to see the value of their DipABRSM qualification evaporate as the much easier ARSM takes its place.

 Candidates must arrange and produce a video recording of their recital, filmed in any location or venue of their choice, with or without an audience.